 In terms of the potential impact to the north upon the approved residential development. the virtue of no proposed windows on the rear elevation of the proposed scheme would remove any overlooking concerns.
 However, the introduction of a part three storey building along and in close proximity to the northern boundary and southern elevation would likely have potential to impact in terms of loss of light, overbearing appearance and loss of outlook.
 During the process of the application, the northern elevation of the first and second floors was further reduced by 1m on the first and 2m on the second floor.
 The Planning Authority is satisfied that this reduction is sufficient to address the concerns regarding overbearing.
+Officers have had regard in their assessment to the floorplans of the adjacent development and taking into the account the revised setbacks and that the proposed rear element only runs along a portion of the shared boundary, the impact on the outlook of the residential occupiers is not considered to be so detrimental to warrant refusal of the application.
 The results of the sunlight/daylight assessment show that in the proposed condition the majority of the rooms within the consented development will continue to receive adequate daylight levels in accordance with the target values set out in the BRE guidelines.
 Three of the rooms tested fall below the guidelines in the proposed condition.
 However, it is stated that two of these three rooms would not meet the guidelines in the existing condition which is in part of the design of the consented development which contains single aspect rooms.
 As such, as it has been demonstrated that the proposed development would not have any further significant harm over and above the existing conditions, there is not considered to be a significant harm caused through loss of lights to these properties.